IngridGd/IngridGd/README.md

-Hi My Name is Ingrid Gama
+ Hi there 👋 My Name is Ingrid Gama

 Software Engineer with a background in REST APIs, microservices, and distributed systems at high scale.
 Passionate about clean code, security, and open-source.
+Bitcoiner
+> FOSS Open Source Enthusiast
+> Freedom and Sovereignty
+> Passion for Technologies, AI, Automation
+> Backend, Bitcoin, Blockchain

 <picture align="center">